jjcopeland32/integration-copilot/TESTING_GUIDE.md

 **Notes:**
 - Signing/download controls are stubbed until the approval workflow lands
-- Metrics currently derive from stored tests/traces; expect richer evidence once telemetry hooks in
+- Metrics derive from stored tests/traces; because `/api/tests/run` now feeds both the `Trace` table and plan board progress, you can re-run a suite and see the readiness score update on the next report refresh.

 ---